kelciour/movies2anki/README.md

   * Change end time of phrases to the next phrase's start time
   * Add empty phrase if the first subtitle starts after 15 seconds
 * Video Dimensions:
-  * If one of the values is -1 then a value that maintains the aspect ratio of the input image, calculated from the other specified dimension, will be used.
-If both of them are -1, the input size is used.
+  * If one of the values is -2 then a value that maintains the aspect ratio of the input image, calculated from the other specified dimension, will be used.
+If both of them are -2 (or -1), the input size is used.

 ## Anki Card Example (Front & Back)